hypi-universe/docs-legacy/content/reference/02-graphql/01-intro.md

 ## Why GraphQL
-  Hypi chose GraphQL becasue it offers significantly more fexibility than rest.
-Giving us the  ability define precisely the data you need—and only the data you need— a powerful advantage over the REST APIs.
+  Hypi chose GraphQL because it offers significantly more flexibility than rest.
+Giving us the ability to define precisely the data you need—and only the data you need— a powerful advantage over the REST APIs.

+### Why adopting GraphQL and Hypi will help you ship apps faster

+Modern applications and managing data can present many challenges.
+Developers are aggregating data from multiple sources, scatter upon numerous platforms, and fathom it into an app's UI.
+Furthermore, developers are deciding how to manage state on the client, simultaneously executing complex features such as caching and optimistic UI.

+Adopting Hypi in your organisation will ease these pain points considerably.
+Using GraphQL's declarative approach to data fetching will simplify data transformation and speed up your API and app development.
+Using the Hypi platform enables faster development cycles thanks to its advanced ecosystem of tooling and excellent developer experience.

+### Explore your API
+Hypi loves GraphQL's strongly typed query language because it enables developers to take advantage of incredible tooling for exploring App Instance  APIs.
+Developers can query a Release schema for information about what queries and types it supports.
+Introspection at our fingertips; automatic documentation, autocomplete, and more.